-66(a) For the avoidance of doubt and for description purposes, the pit lane shall be divided into two lanes.
+- 64) a) For the avoidance of doubt and for description purposes, the pit lane shall be divided into two lanes.
 The lane closest to the pit wall is designated the "fast lane", and the lane closest to the garages is designated the "inner lane".
-Other than when cars are at the pit exit under Articles 135 or 158, the inner lane is the only area where any work can be carried out on a car.

-b) Other than tyre rubber left when cars leave their pit stop position.
-Competitors may not attempt to enhance the grip of the surface in the pit lane unless a problem has been clearly identified and a solution agreed by the FIA Safety Delegate.
+Other than when cars are at the end of the pit lane under Articles 143 or 164, the inner lane is the only area where any work can be carried out on a car. - b) Unless a car is pushed from the grid at any time during the start procedure, cars may only be driven from the team's designated garage area to the end of the pit lane. - c) Any driver intending to start the race from the pit lane may not drive his car from his team's designated garage area until the 15 minute signal has been given and must stop in a line in the fast lane.